m-bock/purescript-transit/README.md

 - The compiler won't catch missing transitions or invalid state/message combinations
 - You need to manually ensure all cases are handled correctly

-The state diagram clearly shows the characteristics of the state machine—for example, we can see that the door can be opened and closed infinitely, with no dead ends.
-However, there's no guarantee that the code matches the diagram.

 ### The Transit Approach

 With the transit library, we take a different approach.
 First, we define a type-level specification of the state machine: